Trump Blocks Large-Scale Sanctions Planned Against North Korea -- 2nd Update

 "It also raises a question of whether the U.S. will impose any other sanctions on North Korea for criminal activity or human-rights violations," he said.
 "It also reflects apparent policy disarray in the administration, and is kind of a confusing action."

+But other policy experts have urged the Trump administration to take a more flexible stance in the talks with the North instead of heightening tensions by piling on more sanctions.

-South Korea's government has been interested in developing economic and diplomatic ties with the North and has hoped to get it to modify its behavior, goals backed by some groups in the U.S.
+South Korea's government has been interested in developing economic and diplomatic ties with the North and has hoped to get it to modify its behavior.

 The steps that had been announced Thursday were the first moves by the Trump administration to tighten economic sanctions since last month's failed summit meeting in Hanoi between Messrs.
 Trump and Kim.